sstangl/openpowerlifting/docs/how-to-add-a-meet.md

 1. Typing `ls` will give you a list of all things under the directory that you are currently under.
 2. Typing `pwd` will tell you where you are at.
 3. Typing `cd` will return you to your home directory.
 4. Hitting the tab key will autocomplete what you are typing.
-For example: hitting the tab key after `cd open` will auto complete to `cd openpowerlifting`.
+For example: hitting the tab key after `cd op` will auto complete to `cd opl-data`.
 5. `.` means the current directory and `..` means the parent directory